rmit-computing-technologies/redbackbots-coderelease/README.md

-# RedbackBots 2024 RoboCup Soccer SPL Code Release
+# RedbackBots 2025 RoboCup Soccer SPL Code Release
-This is the official 2024 RedbackBots code release.
+This is the official 2025 RedbackBots code release.
-The 2024 code release is published under the `coderelease2024` tag on this repository.
+The 2025 code release is published under the `coderelease2025` tag on this repository.
 This software is provided 'as is', and the team does not provide public support of this software.

 RedbackBots is a undergraduate and postgraduate student team supported by the AI Innovation Lab in the School of Computing Technologies at RMIT University.
 The goals of RedbackBots are:

 1. A research project of the AI Innovation Lab, and
 2. To provide education for RMIT students in applications of AI to autonomous robotics systems.
+3. Outreach in STEM (Science, Technology, Engineering and Mathematics), promotion of the benefits of Autonomous Robotics within the public view, and encouraging primary and secondary school students to pursue studies in STEM fields.

 You may contact the RedbackBots team at: <stem.redbackbots@rmit.edu.au>